-Scientists report injectable formulation of malaria parasites achieve controlled infectionNovember 13th, 2012 in Diseases, Conditions, Syndromes /
+Scientists report injectable formulation of malaria parasites achieve controlled infectionNovember 13, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 In a breakthrough that could accelerate malaria vaccine and drug development, scientists announced today that, for the first time ever, human volunteers were infected with malaria via a simple injection of cryopreserved sterile parasites that were harvested from the salivary glands of infected mosquitoes in compliance with regulatory standards.
 The parasites had been frozen in a vial for more than two years.